 v) Cardiac emergencies and advanced cardiac critical care;

-vi) Hemodynamic monitoring, pacemakers, automatic implantable cardiac defibrillator (AICD), intra-aortic balloon pump, and central lines, pulmonary artery and arterial catheters;
+vi) Hemodynamic monitoring, pacemakers, implantable cardiac defibrillator (ICD), intra-aortic balloon pump, and central lines, pulmonary artery and arterial catheters;

 viii) EMS radio communications;